 As a global player, BICS finds it its obligation to do business in an ethical way while supporting social projects.

-Safaricom Foundation was established in August 2003 and is a registered charity funded by Safaricom Limited and the Vodafone Group Foundation.
+Safaricom Foundation.
+Established in August 2003, is a registered charity funded by Safaricom Limited and the Vodafone Group Foundation.
 The Foundation provides a formal process for charitable contributions to communities, community groups and Non Governmental Organisations (NGOs) in Kenya who are key partners in responding to social and economic development issues in the country.
 The Foundation supports initiatives that provide sustainable solutions to the most pressing social challenges.
 Its specific focus areas are Education, Health, Economic Empowerment , Environmental Conservation, Arts and Culture, Music and Sports.
 The Foundation also responds to disasters and humanitarian emergencies.
 Safaricom Foundation’s strategic directions contribute towards Kenya's development agenda and the Millennium Development Goals.

-Sr. Jeanne Devos (born 1935) has dedicated her life to the rights of children in Mumbai, India since 1965.
+Sister Jeanne Devos Foundation.
+Sr. Jeanne Devos (born in 1935) has dedicated her life to the rights of children in Mumbai, India since 1965.
 In 1985, she founded the network National Domestic Workers’ Movement NDWM in Mumbai.
 Today she is co-coordinator of this growing movement against slavery of women and children in 18 Indian states.
 As a deputy of the Bishops Conference of India to the United Nations and UNICEF conferences, she fights against child labor, child trafficking, child prostitution, and child soldiers.
 On her initiative, the NDWM has also done relief work in the areas of India hit by the tsunami of December 2004.